jackalopelabs/jackalopes/MULTIPLAYER.md

 ```bash
 npm install simple-peer
 ```

-This allows direct browser-to-browser connections for testing with friends on the same network or using a simple signaling service.

 ### Option 3: Mocked Network Module
 Create a network module that can switch between real and simulated connections: